dgraph-io/cloud-docs/content/advanced-queries.md

 #### Connecting from Dgraph Clients

-Below are snippets to connect to your Slash Backend from various dgraph clients.
+Below are snippets to connect to your Slash Backend from various Dgraph clients.

 **Python**
 ```python